-Your personal values dictate how you act, react, respond to, and handle any life situation that comes your way.
-Why?
-Your personal beliefs define who you are by allowing you to make choices that you deem are important, worthy, or desirable of your time and how you spend it.
+Your personal values dictate how you act, react, respond to, and handle life situations that come your way.
+This is because your personal beliefs help you to navigate what elements of life are important and worthy of your time.

-In addition, the values that you hold near and dear to your heart are based upon the priorities in your life.
+The values that you hold near and dear to your heart are based upon your priorities.
 Values are not the goal, a system, an idea, or a program that can change just by snapping your fingers.
-Personal values can also be thought of as a deep and internal treasure trove that compresses and expands as life takes you on its many adventures.
+Personal values are a deep and internal treasure trove.

-Sometimes it might feel like it’s the choice between good and evil, however, that’s not always the case.
-Perhaps you might have low self-esteem, and your value system says that you are not the type to yell and scream, or jump up and down just because everyone else is doing it.
-In other words, it can be said that your personal values are very closely related to your sense of self-esteem and self-worth.
+Sometimes it might feel like it’s the choice between good and evil.
+However, that’s not always the case.
+Perhaps you have low self-esteem.
+Then, you may believe you do not have the space to resist.
+In other words, for some, personal values are very closely related to a sense of self-esteem and self-worth.

-Maybe you’ve never sat down and written a list of what you value the most or asked yourself how you would react to a given situation compared to someone who’s close to you in your life and how they would react.
+Maybe you’ve never sat down and written a list of what you value most.
+Or asked yourself how you would react to a given situation.
 But one thing is clear: you will be hard-pressed to take any action that goes against your values unless you’re in a life-and-death situation.

-Here are some questions to ask yourself if you’re really not sure if your values actually shape your life.
+Here are some questions to ask yourself if you’re not sure about how your values shape your life.

-2. If you were offered a job that you knew you’d hate every single day that you were there but the money was four times more than you ever dreamed possible, would you take the job if it were offered to you?
+1. If you were offered a job that you knew you’d hate every single day but the pay was four times what you are currently making, would you take the job?

-3. If you’re the type of individual who is compassionate and filled with mercy for other people who have less than you do, and you see someone stealing money from a homeless person on the street, would you walk on by or would your personal value system urge you to do something about the situation?
+2. If you’re the type of individual who is compassionate and filled with mercy for other people who have less than you do, would you walk on by when you see someone stealing money from a homeless person on the street?

-Clearly, your personal values do impact and shape your life in every situation that exists.
-You may be able to get away with one tiny incident where your values were compromised, but most likely, your personal values will always color your life in everything you do.
+Clearly, your personal values do impact and shape your life in a variety of situations.
+You may be able to get away with one tiny incident where your values were compromised, but most likely, your personal values will always color your life and everything you do.